 4. Cart abandonment and win backs

+So how does SMS win your customer back?
 Timing.
-SMS has an open rate of 98%.
-The faster you remind your customer about what they’ve abandoned, the more likely they are to purchase.
-It’s still fresh in their minds!
-Some marketers suggest reminding them a day or 2 later, but you should probably remind less than an hour after they’ve left your store.
+SMS has an open rate of 98% – if you send a timely reminder about their abandoned purchase, they’ll be more likely to buy.
+Some marketers suggest reminding them a day or 2 later – we recommend sending an SMS reminder less than an hour after they’ve left your store.

-How can I get started with SMS automations
+How to get started with MessageMedia: SMS Marketing

 Final thoughts and further reading